Abdou240/Python-Artificial_Intelligence/README.md

-# An overview of the course content
+# An overview of the course content:

 ### Coding with Python